 RV Door Holder

 An RV door holder (also referred to as an RV door catch) does just as the name suggests: it holds the door open to prevent it from automatically closing or slamming in the wind.
-Allowing your RV door to be held open can come in handy when expecting guests, carrying things in or out of your RV, or even just to let a cool breeze in during the warmer months.
-While many RV models might come with a plastic one already in place, stainless steel or metal (like this one) is the way to go for extra strength and durability.
+Holding your RV door open can be handy when expecting guests, carrying things in or out of your RV, or even just letting a cool breeze in.
+While many RV models might come with a plastic door holder already in place, stainless steel or metal (like this one) is the way to go for extra strength and durability.

 RV Door Handles